michael-trullion/mcp-servers/README.md

    /path/to/mcp-servers/cursor-mcp-server.sh [server-name]
    ```

    You can use this script path directly in your Cursor IDE configuration.
-If no server name is provided, it defaults to the jira server.
+If no server name is provided, it defaults to the github server.

 ## Adding a New MCP Server